FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Inaccuracies=This is one of the categories of problems discovered by the computer analysis.

 Flip board=Clicking this flips the board upside-down.
-This message is one of the links in the box normally below the board.
+This sentence is one of the links in the box normally below the board.

 Threefold repetition=This is one of the conditions by which a game ends.
 It appears on the box on the right-hand side of the screen.
 It also appears in player profiles.
 Please use the official term used by your country's or locale's chess federation or club.